FOSTER CARE, CHILD WELFARE, AND

 are meeting their own fiscal needs by ploughing that money

-into foster care.
+straight into foster care.

-The number of children in foster care is starting
+The number of children in foster care is starting to move

 back up after a decline in the early 80's.
 Foster care itself is